-Operation situation Differences and Evaluation items N Summary Reasons between the Ethical Corporate Management Best Practice Principles for TWSE/GTSM Listed Companies (3)Does the Company take measures to protect whistleblowers not suffer for which he/she reported? ~ reporting channels for receiving, processing and feedback of employee's demands by designated departments and person.
-(3)All reports are handled confidentially by the Supreme Executive of the Company, and the reporting units are prevented from knowing the source of relevant reports and taking retaliatory actions.
+Operation situation Differences and Evaluation items Y N Summary Reasons between the Ethical Corporate Management Best Practice Principles for TWSE/GTSM Listed Companies (3)Does the Company take measures to protect whistleblowers not suffer for which he/she reported? ~ (3) All reports are handled confidentially by the Supreme Executive of the Company, and the reporting units are prevented from knowing the source of relevant reports and taking retaliatory actions.
 No significant differences.
 4. Enhancing Information Disclosure (1)Does the Company disclose the contents of its Ethical Corporate Management Best Practice Principles and promote its effectiveness on its website and MOPS? ~ (1) The Company has a dedicated person to disclose information related to integrity operation through the Company's website, annual report, MOPS, media, etc. in a timely manner.
 No significant differences.
 5. If a Company has its own Ethical Corporate Management Best Practice Principles in accordance with the Ethical Corporate Management Best Practice Principles for TWSE/GTSM Listed Companies, please describe the differences between its operation and the codes: The Company has formulated the "Ethical Corporate Management Best Practice Principles" and "Procedures for Ethical Management and Guidelines for Conduct", and will implement and abide by the Code.
-The principle and the procedures does not differ significantly from the "Ethical Corporate Management Best Practice Principles for TWSE/GTSM Listed Companies".
-6. Other important information that will help us to understand the integrity operation of the Company (e.g. when the Company reviews and amends its Ethical Corporate Management Best Practice Principles): staff internal training. rinci iple o of good faith when dealing with dealers, and stren ginens education in
+The principle and the procedures does not differ significantly from the "Ethical Corporate Management Best Practice Principles" or TWSE/GTSM Listed Companies".
+Company reviews and amends its E thica ıl Co s to understand the integrity operation of the Com rporate Management Best Practice Principles): of good faith when dealing with dealers, and stren